andyzhouty/flask-rings/docs/source/basic.rst

 Resource loader
 ---------------

-Flask-Rings a helper for loading the CSS of Rings.
+Flask-Rings provides a helper for loading the CSS of Rings.
 Call it in your base template, for example:

 .. code:: jinja